full360/terraform-aws-edw-prereqs/README.md

     workspace = "default"
     ```

-5. Provide Full 360 receives the outputs
+5. Provide Full 360 the outputs so they can configure your environment as semi managed
 6. You also need to check in your accounts CloudFormation for the stack recently created by the module called edw-access-${client_id} for the ARN of the role created in that stack (The reason why this is a CloudFormation stack is to keep it consistent with how the role is maintained across multiple clients, and used)

 # Docs